KatheraYe/rnacentral-probing-metadata/README.md

 4. Each sample listed under run_accessions should include a biologically meaningful and distinguishable sample_name, along with cell_line (no white spaces), condition (one of untreated, treated, or denatured), and replicate (just a number).
 The sample accession id must be supported by nf-core/fetchngs (e.g. SRA, ENA, DDBJ, GEO; [see the fetchngs documentation for the full list](https://nf-co.re/fetchngs/1.12.0/docs/usage)).

+5. The `cell_line` field is used as the per-sample grouping label in the final samplesheet, not only for literal cell lines.
+If samples differ by another biologically meaningful feature, include that feature in `cell_line`, such as tissue or developmental stage, genotype, `in_vivo`/`in_vitro`, viral context, drug treatment, or perturbation.
+Use underscores instead of whitespace.
+   - Examples from current metadata include `K562_in_vivo` and `K562_in_vitro` to distinguish sample context, and `embryonic_64c_CHX` or `embryonic_64c_PatA` to distinguish developmental stage and drug treatment.

-5. If including an OBI id, use a valid term from the [Ontology for Biomedical Investigations](http://obi-ontology.org/) / [obi-ontology/obi](https://github.com/obi-ontology/obi).
+6. If including an OBI id, use a valid term from the [Ontology for Biomedical Investigations](http://obi-ontology.org/) / [obi-ontology/obi](https://github.com/obi-ontology/obi).
 If the experimental context is provided, it must be one of in_vivo, in_vitro, denatured, ex_vivo, in_virio or ex_virio.

-6. All other fields are optional and can be set to null if not available.
+7. All other fields are optional and can be set to null if not available.

 ## Installation